 Why did Wershe owe time in Florida?

-While he was in a Michigan prison, Wershe introduced his sister, Dawn, to a car salesman.
+While he was in prison, Wershe introduced his sister, Dawn, to a car salesman.
 It turned into a stolen car ring, and Wershe pleaded guilty to protect his sister and mother from criminal charges.

 "They said, 'Listen, this is what we're going to do.
 If you don't take this plea, we are going to arrest your mom and your sister,'" Wershe said.
 "It was a forced plea.
 I don't agree I committed the crime that I was convicted of."